minglongxue/minglongxue.github.io/_pages/about.md

 - Deep Learning

 # 🔥 News
+- *2025.10*: &nbsp;🎉🎉 Jinhong He, Shuaibin Fan and Aoxiang Ning are selected as candidates for the National Graduate Scholarship in 2025 (研究生国家奖学金).
 - *2025.09*: &nbsp;👥👥 Warmly welcome four new students to join us.
 <p align = "center">
 <img  src="/images/2025heying.jpg" width="50%" />